• Skip to primary navigation

 Hmm Zero sugar is sweetened with monk fruit and allulose and only has 1g of net carbs.

-You can easily make kombucha into a keto-friendly drink by reducing the amount you consume.
+You can easily make kombucha into a keto-friendly drink by reducing your consumption.
 Instead of drinking the whole bottle, only drink a half-serving.

-Many people say that drinking kombucha has killed their soda cravings and that in itself is an excellent step towards improved health and weight loss.
+Many say drinking kombucha has killed their soda cravings and is an excellent step towards improved health and weight loss.

 If you are nervous about drinking kombucha, I suggest monitoring your blood levels with ketone strips and start drinking a tiny serving.

-Just remember, with store brands, you will most likely have to cut your daily carb intake elsewhere to keep yourself in ketosis.
+Remember, with store brands; you will most likely have to cut your daily carb intake elsewhere to keep yourself in ketosis.

 Related Topics: